parthib2004/auto-annotated-portfolio/content/pages/projects/project-two.md

 colors: colors-a
 date: '2021-12-20'
 client: Awesome client
+description: >-
-description: Had a lot of fun to create that!
+  Had a lot of fun to create that!
+This project allows you to detect any faces with your camera
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg